 Compensating for greenhouse gases by planting 250,000 trees

-Once in service, REM will contribute to decreasing 680,000 tonnes of greenhouse gases (GHGs) over twenty-five years of operation.
+Once in service, REM will contribute to decreasing 100,000 tonnes of greenhouse gases per year or the equivalent of 30,000 fewer cars on the road in 24 hours.
 Until then, through a voluntary partnership with Jour de la Terre, 250,000 trees will be planted to compensate for the GHG emissions produced during the construction phase.Learn more

 Compensate for work areas

 In addition to the 250,000 trees that will be planted, once construction work is completed, the same number of trees that were cut in temporary construction zones will be replanted – at a rate of 110% – in the municipal territory or borough where the trees were cut.
 The planting strategy will be carried out in close partnership with the municipalities and boroughs.

 Our teams will monitor noise regularly to control the impact of construction noise.
 We will set up various different mitigation measures in residential and institutional sectors: controlled work hours, quieter construction equipment, acoustic screens, and more.
 A major program for communicating with citizens will also be set up.Learn more